+Carly Prevenas is honored to be able to help families in their time of need.
+With a caring and compassionate voice, she strives to help make a very difficult time a little easier.
+She assists families on the phone and at our Loveland Care Center.
+Carly also fills the role of General Manager and assists our team in many ways.
 Carly was born and raised in Greeley, where she and her husband are raising their two daughters.
-She has a Weimaraner, Cynder, and an old kitty, Tidbit.
+She has 2 Weimaraners, Cynder and Wilbur, and an old kitty, Tidbit.
 Her love of animals, especially companion animals, has led her to be a part of the Guardian Pet Aquamation team, helping families during one of the most difficult times of pet ownership.
-Carly is married with two lovely daughters and is involved in many of their activities and interests.
-Carly always finds time for the things she loves like camping, hiking, gardening, cooking, snow skiing, and time with friends.
-Carly is very grateful to be part of this amazing team and to provide compassionate service to the many families we help.
+Carly is married with two daughters and is involved in many of their activities and interests.
+Carly always finds time for the things she loves like soaking up the sunshine, hiking, gardening, cooking, snow skiing, and time with friends.
+Carly is very grateful to be part of this amazing team and to provide compassionate service to the many families we serve.

 Tricia Pruitt grew up here in Fort Collins and has spent some time in Texas.
 The Colorado mountains always called her back.
 Animals have always been a part of Tricia’s life.
 In 2012, she was awarded a Certificate of Completion from Front Range Community College making her a Veterinary Assistant.
 Shortly after, Tricia started working for Larimer Humane Society.
 There she learned wonderful skills in animal handling, behavior, and enrichment.
 Tricia has 4 wonderful children and 5 adorable grandsons.
 Her animal family consists of two Border Collies, Shoonka and Waypia, and two cats, Santo and Yazzi.
 In her role as Customer Service Technician, Tricia assists customers with their Aquamation needs, including managing daily operations, answering phones, driving pets to our location, safely returning ashes, and being a friend in time of need.